 Simon’s background is in marine biology and pharmaceuticals and when he first moved to France he was a project manager, renovating old houses to their former glory.
 He is in charge of the vineyards and puts his practical skills to good use in making machines in the vineyard and winery work.
 In his spare time he retreats into his garage and works on his classic cars, mostly Lancias.

-Domaine La Tasque is one of the smallest wine domaines in France with only 3.5 hectares in production.
-That means we do (almost) everything ourselves and know each vine and barrel intimately.
+Domaine La Tasque is a small wine domaine with 6.5 hectares in production.
+We do (almost) everything ourselves and know each vine and barrel intimately.
 We do use a tractor, but much of the vineyard work is done by hand, from pruning to debudding, leaf plucking, weeding and, of course, harvesting where we rely on our team of skilled pickers.

 In the winery, grapes are usually destemmed and crushed with the fruit from each vineyard vinified separately.
 Depending on the tank, the grapes skins are punched down by hand (and occasionally foot!).
 A small proportion of the wine is aged in oak barrels to add complexity of flavour without dominating the fruit.